andrewxcheng/react-template-capstone/README.md

 Type the following into your terminal:
 `npm install`

-This installs React, Vite, and all required packages.
+This installs the coding languages and all related code packages.
 These are the dependencies that your project runs on.

 You only need to do this once throughout the lifespan of your project (or whenever dependencies change).